HEALTHCARE COST & UTILIZATION PROJECT

 • Major Therapeutic: Procedures that are considered operating room procedures that are performed for therapeutic reasons (e.g., 0210093, Bypass Coronary Artery, One Site from Coronary Artery with Autologous Venous Tissue, Open Approach).

-The Procedure Classes Refined replaces the beta version of the tool.
+The Procedure Classes Refined for ICD-10-PCS replaces the beta version of the tool.
 The beta version of the Procedure Classes will not be updated for newer codes and it is recommended that it no longer be used.

 • What is the Clinical Classifications Software (CCS) for Services and Procedures?